tbogdala/lantern/README.md

 - [x] `TextGeneratorManager` to handle text generation requests with a LLM on a worker thread
 - [x] More robust LLM sampling with `TextGeneratorSampler`
-- [x] Enhanced quantized llama handling compared to candle's impelmentation: can processed prompts in batches, max context length is pulled from the gguf file.
+- [x] Enhanced quantized llama handling compared to candle's implementation: can processed prompts in batches, max context length is pulled from the GGUF file.
 - [x] Easier abstraction to use image generators based on stable diffusion.
 Currently supports SD v1.5 and SDXL Turbo.

-## Buiding From Source
+## Building From Source

 Simply cloning the repository and choosing a hardware acceleration feature should be enough to build.